shreyshahi/kiknetAPI/docs/api.rst

         kiknet.multiParamsInRange(['Mw','Repi'],['6 to 10','0 to 10'],['gmNo'])

     This will give the gmNos for such ground motions.
 This list of gmNos can then be used as input to the spectraForGmNos to extract the spectra.
-So this can be accomplished in two steps.
+Is there any use case where this will not work ?